Sunday, December 28, 2025

 MERRY NEWTONMAS 2025

 Sir Isaac Newton was born on Christmas Day 1642.
 Following the Gregorian calendar, Newtonmas would be on January 4.
-One advantage to keeping the traditional date is that this coincides the death of Galileo with the birth of Newton.
+One advantage to keeping the traditional date is that this coincides the year of Galileo's with the year of Newton's birth.
 Growing up in Cleveland, Ohio, many of my friends were Ukrainians and others whose churches kept the old Julian calendar, giving some of the kids two dates for presents.
 (It also explains Tom Clancy’s Red October, even though the Bolshevik phase of the 1917 Revolution began on November 7.)

 Poor Seeing